Atlas48/metalsmith-galex/readme.md

 `string` **default:** `basename(filename).split('.')[0]`

-Path to the gallery directory
+Overrides the path to the gallery directory

 # The Galex Namespace